ErHaWeb/sitepackage/Configuration/TsConfig/Page/Default/README.md

 # Configuration/TsConfig/Page/Default/

+Page TSconfig from [`Default`](Configuration/TsConfig/Page/Default/) directory is always included

 Each TSconfig file in this directory is always loaded into the current TYPO3 instance, regardless of the page tree or the template used.
 This directory is includled by `Configuration/page.tsconfig`.